Jamessukanto/matrix_calculator/README.md

 # Usage

 First off, clone the repo to your local machine and navigate to the project directory.
-Install the app by navigating to `src` folder and running:
+Install the app by navigating to project folder and running:

 ```
-pyinstaller --onefile main_tk.py
+pyinstaller --onefile src/main_tk.py
 ```

 That should generate a new folder `dist`.
 Double-click on `main_tk` within the new folder to run the app.